pypa/build/docs/development/contributing.rst

     tox -- -n auto --only-integration

-The test matrix coverts all supported Python versions and implementations, and with the module being invoked directly from path, sdist install, or wheel install.
+The test matrix covers all supported Python versions and implementations, and with the module being invoked directly from path, sdist install, or wheel install.
 To run tests only for Python 3.9.

 .. code-block:: console